jamesgraham10/jamesgraham10.github.io/cv.md

 ## Since Then

-I have made several client-side MVC [projects](../projects) with Angular, have upped my game with SASS and front-end tooling in general, and I can create simple servers in Node and Express.
-I "released" an actual thing on the [Chrome Store](https://chrome.google.com/webstore/detail/sherpa-todo-app/jjdodbkpmnamcpgifckblnicicabmhag) earlier in February.
+I have made several client-side MVC [projects](../projects) with Angular, have upped my game with Sass and front-end tooling in general, and I can create simple servers in Node and Express.
+I "released" an actual app on the [Chrome Store](https://chrome.google.com/webstore/detail/sherpa-todo-app/jjdodbkpmnamcpgifckblnicicabmhag) earlier in February.

 {% include post-image.html url="../public/images/cv/sherpa.png" description="Sherpa - Chrome Store App." %}